Alejandro Sanz: 1997–2002: Más, El Alma al Aire, and MTV Unplugged

-2003–07: No Es lo Mismo and El Tren de los Momentos
+2003–2007: No Es lo Mismo and El Tren de los Momentos

 On 2 September 2003, Sanz released his sixth studio album, No Es lo Mismo.
 On this record, Sanz took a more political approach than he had on previous releases.
 The song "Sandy a Orilla do Mundo" discusses oil spills on the Spanish coast, while "Labana" tells the story of people fleeing from Cuba on makeshift rafts.
 The album won four awards at the 2004 Latin Grammy Awards, including Album of the Year and Record of the Year.
 Sanz was unable to attend the event and his awards were accepted by presenters and colleagues.
 Also in 2004, he became the first Spanish musician to give a lecture at Harvard University, speaking about Hispanic culture at the David Rockefeller Center for Latin American Studies.

 In 2005, Sanz collaborated with Shakira on her song "La Tortura".
 Co-written by Sanz, the song became an international hit, breaking the record for the most weeks at the number one spot on the Hot Latin Songs chart.
 The song exposed Sanz to a more diverse audience, and helped build anticipation for his next release.
 The first single from the album El Tren de los Momentos, "A la Primera Persona", became his first song to enter the Billboard Hot 100, peaking at number 100 on the chart.
 The record was also noted for its guest appearances, which featured Shakira, Juanes, Alex González of Maná, and Residente of Calle 13.

 In the spring of 2007, Sanz suffered a mental breakdown and took two months off in the middle of a world tour at the request of his doctor.
-The breakdown was caused by several events in his personal life, including the death of his father in 2005, his separation with Mexican model and actress Jaydy Mitchel, and his announcement that he had a three-year-old son outside of his marriage with Mitchel.
+The breakdown was caused by several events in his personal life, including the death of his father in 2005, his separation with Mexican model and actress Jaydy Michel, and his announcement that he had a three-year-old son outside of his marriage with Michel.
 He commented on the situation, saying "You have to put things in perspective.
 It was stress, something that had never affected me, but this time, yes, it did.
 So I had to pay.
 A doctor told me to stop for a couple of months to recuperate completely."
 Sanz spent time in therapy, a time which "helped [him] a lot" and gave him "more power" to perform.

 In a press conference in late 2007, he criticized Venezuelan president Hugo Chávez, calling him "undemocratic" in the wake of a petition made by Venezuelan citizens to prevent Chávez from running for re-election.
 Sanz further stated "If they gave me 3 million signatures to stop singing, I would stop singing immediately."
 Supporters of Chávez subsequently gathered 230,000 signatures in response to Sanz' comments.